carbon-language/carbon-lang/docs/project/goals.md

 needs of Carbon and its use cases, tools, and environments, not what happens to have been implemented thus far in compilers and linkers.

-As a concreate example, Carbon will not support platforms that cannot update their compiler and linker alongside the language.
+As a concrete example, Carbon will not support platforms that cannot update their compiler and linker alongside the language.

 #### Idiomatic migration of non-modern, non-idiomatic C++ code